Residence permit: Applying for family reunification of foreign minors with a German parent

 Duration: 6 to 8

-The application should be received by the immigration office no later than six to eight days before the expiry of the visa-free period or visa.
+The application must be received by the Foreigners’ Registration Office no later than six to eight before the visa-free stay period or the visa expires.

 Duration: at least 1